-You’ve evaluated and understood the NYC housing market2.
+2. You’ve evaluated and understood the NYC housing market2.
 You’ve evaluated and understood the NYC housing market

 There’s a constant demand for apartments in NYC, but even within this market, there are peaks and troughs.
 If you know the occupancy rate, the average price per neighborhood, and the three-year market trend of the top of your head, it might be time to get off the fence and into an apartment of your own.

 3. You’re in love with a neighborhood (possibly your own)3.
 You’re in love with a neighborhood (possibly your own)